-- 2.1 At its meeting on 1 December 2017 the Authority agreed a net revenue budget of £112,350 for the 2018/19 financial year.
-This report will outline the financial position and performance of the Authority against this budget at 31st March 2019.
-Members should scrutinise the financial activities and assets and liabilities as appropriate. - 2.2 Under the Accounts and Audit regulations 2015 the River Tees Port Health Authority is categorised as a small body for final accounts and audit purposes.
-This means that unlike local authorities a full Statement of Accounts governed by the local authority code of accounting practice is not required.
-Members may recall that until 2003 this was a requirement for RTPHA. - 2.3 The regulations do however require that an Annual Return covering the income & expenditure and assets & liabilities on revenue based activities is produced and that this is audited in line with the above regulations. - 2.4 The annual return for the 2018/19 financial year has been prepared and is about to be sent to the Authority's appointed external auditors PKF Littlejohn LLP.
-The summary details for this return are set out in this report, as are the primary financial statements for the Authority; the Income and Expenditure account, and the Balance Sheet.
+- 4.1 At its meeting on 6 March 2020 the Authority approved a net budget of £124,350 for the 2020/21 financial year.
+This report will outline the financial position and performance of the Authority against this net budget as at 31 March 2021.
+Members should scrutinise the financial activities and assets and liabilities as appropriate. - 4.2 Under the Accounts and Audit regulations 2015, the River Tees Port Health Authority is categorised as a small body for final accounts and audit purposes.
+This means that unlike local authorities a full Statement of Accounts, governed by the local authority code of accounting practice, is not required. - 4.3 The regulations require that an Annual Return covering the income & expenditure and assets & liabilities on revenue-based activities is produced and that this is audited in line with the above regulations. - 4.4 The annual return for the 2020/21 financial year has been prepared and is about to be sent to the Authority's appointed external auditors PKF Littlejohn LLP.
+The summary details for this return are set out in this report, as are the primary financial statements for the Authority, the Income and Expenditure account, and the Balance Sheet.
+The deadline to return the signed documents to the external auditor is 2 July 2021.